thulas/dac-label-noise/README.md

 **Combating Label Noise in Deep Learning Using Abstention**, Sunil Thulasidasan, Tanmoy Bhattacharya, Jeff Bilmes, Gopinath Chennupati, Jamaludin Mohd-Yusof

 The DAC uses an abstention loss function for identifying arbitrary and systematic label noise  while training deep neural networks.
 For example, in the "random monkeys" experiment from the paper, all the monkey images in the train-set have their labels randomized.
-During prediction, the DAC abstains on all the monkey images in the test-set.
+During prediction, the DAC abstains on most of the monkey images in the test-set.

 <div class="row">
   <div class="column">